andypasso/Dodge-Game/README.md

 - The game is ment to give the impression of a Ship going through some sort of tunnel sorting different obstacles.
 - It is divided on different Scenes, each one with its own function.
-- When the game runs , the user will see who has the current max score , and si able to start the game.
+- When the game runs , the user will see who has the current max score , and is able to start the game.
 - When the play icon is pressed, the user is taken to a scene where he is explained how to play the game , and from there he can start the actual game.
 - The ship goes up, and the idea  of the game is to dodge the coloured barriers , while getting the white ones.
 It is posible to take the ship down , but it makes the barries speed to go up.
 - After the user Loses, he is prompted to inser his name, and taken to the Game Over screen, from where he can see the leader board , or restart the game.